The Best Places to Work... and Play

 The Carver’s Life

-John T. Williams was the most gifted in a long line of Native American woodcarvers.
-A talented artist and colorful storyteller, he made striking totem poles even while succumbing to drink and life on the streets.
-On the day of his violent death last Augus
+The most gifted in a long line of Native American woodcarvers, John T. Williams made striking totem poles even while succumbing to drink and life on the streets.
+On the day of his violent death last August, he had vowed once more to turn his life around.

 04/22/2011 By Neal Thompson